 In order to ensure your filter is cleaning the air as well as it possibly can, it’s important to change it regularly.
 Every other month is sufficient in periods of milder weather.
 When the HVAC system is running regularly, once monthly filter changes may be beneficial.

 7. Consider a Premium Filter

 Not all HVAC filters are created the same.
 Many take just a small amount of pollutants out of your air, catching only the largest particles.
 This provides basic protection against pollutants like dust, but it doesn’t catch tiny particles such as mold or bacteria that can cause illness if breathed into the lungs.

 Some filters use more advanced technology that allows them to trap particles so small they’re naked to the human eye.
 These particles include chemical compounds from cleaners and makeup, pet dander, and other allergen particles, along with airborne illnesses.
 Though they cost more, they’re worth the improved air quality, especially during winter when you’re indoors much of the time.

-Companies like Honey's Air & Solar specialize in providing indoor air quality solutions.
+Companies like Honey's Air, Inc. specialize in providing indoor air quality solutions.
 For example, you can remove more particulate matter by changing the filter used by your home comfort systems.
 Newer filters last longer and remove smaller particles from the air.
 For VOC removal, an air purifying system installed in your ductwork uses ultraviolet light and a catalyst to break down harmful chemicals in the air.

-If you have questions about air pollutants or air quality, the knowledgeable technicians at Honey's Air & Solar can help.
+If you have questions about air pollutants or air quality, the knowledgeable technicians at Honey's Air, Inc. can help.
 We also offer heating services, cooling services, and products like solar panels.
 Contact us today and let us show you some clean air solutions.Tags: Air Pollutants, Air Quality, Cooling